We all have times when we lack confidence and don't feel good about ourselves.

 What causes low self-esteem?

 Low self-esteem often begins in childhood.
-Teachers, friends, siblings, parents, and even the media give us lots of messages – both positive and negative.
-But for some reason, the message that you are not good enough sticks.
+Teachers, friends, siblings, parents, and even the media send us messages about ourselves, both positive and negative.

 How does low self-esteem affect us?